 Please don't forget to check our weekly newsletter that will be sent directly to your email as well as being saved on this page.
 This will include updated information about what are doing in school, activities you can try at home and important dates.

 Please ensure that ALL school uniform is clearly labelled including lunchboxes and water bottles.
 The children are responsible for their own belongings during the school day.
-The children are responsible for their own belongings during the school day as we are trying not to touch other people's belongings to keep each other safe.

 It is essential that parents/carers walk their children to their classrooms in the morning - please do not send children unattended to the classrooms.
 Remember to let your child's class teacher know if your child is going home with another parent, or will be collected by someone different.
 Alternatively, ring or email the school office who will inform your child's class teacher.